ELiTLtd/elit-tech-radar/README.md

 Our radar is accessed via the custom domain [techradar.englishlanguageitutoring.com](https://techradar.englishlanguageitutoring.com).
 This is acting as a simple redirect to the ThoughtWorks radar with our [`./radar.csv`](./radar.csv) as input.

-The redirect is accomplished using several AWS hosted resources:
+The redirect is accomplished using several AWS hosted resources which are [managed via Terraform](./terraform/):

 1. An S3 bucket.